funtusov/ember-cli-form-data/README.md

 This will send the ``attachment`` and all other attributes as a FormData object.

+## Customization

+You can override `getFormFields()` to select the fields you want to transform into FormData.
+The method is passed the model snapshot as unique parameter.
+If you want to customize the name for the key, overrides `getFormKey()` which is passed with the `key` and `value` for that key of the hash returned by `getFormFields()`.
+To customize the value, use `getFormValue()`.

+Do not abuse these customization.
+If you're performing huge changes in your model's representation, then you should be providing a custom serializer or maybe a different transformation for an specific field.

 ### Thanks

 This addon was inspired by Matt Beedle's blog post http://blog.mattbeedle.name/posts/file-uploads-in-ember-data/